Dominique Badji: FC Dallas

-On 23 July 2018, Badji was announced to be traded to FC Dallas for the midfielder and USMNT Player Kellyn Acosta.
-Badji made his debut for the club in August 2018 against the Seattle Sounders and scored.
+On 23 July 2018, Badji was traded to FC Dallas for Kellyn Acosta.
+Badji made his debut for the club in August 2018 against Seattle Sounders FC and scored.
 Dallas went on to lose that game 2–1.
 Badji was subbed on and started games for the club more frequently.
 He achieved a total of ten appearances for the club in the 2018 season.

 Nashville SC

 On 2 December 2019, Nashville SC acquired Badji from FC Dallas in exchange for $175,000 in Targeted Allocation Money and $150,000 in General Allocation Money.

 Return to Colorado Rapids

 On 29 July 2021, Badji returned to Colorado Rapids, traded in exchange for up to $100,000 in General Allocation Money.

 FC Cincinnati

 On 4 January 2022, Badji signed a one-year deal with FC Cincinnati as a free agent.